 General Web Searching Techniques

-Many companies employ webmasters and search engine optimisation (SEO) specialists to make sure their pages appear in the top two or three pages of results.
+Many companies employ Webmasters and search engine optimisation (SEO) specialists to make sure their pages appear in the top two or three pages of results.
 There are many tricks to improve the accuracy and usefulness of a search query while avoiding duplicate or paid results.

 The search engines themselves use proprietary algorithms to determine the page rank of a website.
 Page rank is simply how high the page is listed on search results.
-Google tweaks their algorithms several times a month and changes their result layouts in tests to improve ad revenues and improved visitor experience.
+Google tweaks their algorithms several times a month and changes its result layouts in tests to improve ad revenues and improved visitor experience.
 This constant change makes it difficult for webmasters and SEO workers to keep websites up-to-date and in the proper format to perform well in the information results.

 Google uses items on the website including the page name, page title and headings in H1 through H6 format, amount of text, keywords, images, links, and frequency of updates to the page.
 The engine “spiders” or search “crawlers” that do the automated searches must incorporate these items into their search processes for every web page on the Internet.

-One key to getting the best results is learning to use speciality searches, searches for a specific area of interest or region, and learning to become an expert.
+One key to getting the best results is learning to use speciality searches for a specific area of interest or region, and learning to become an expert.
 Most engines have advanced options and tools.
 These make searches much more relevant and specific for the users.

 Start by entering the most specific criteria possible.
 Tell the search engine exactly what is needed and try different ways to get the desired results.
-The Web is full of articles about basic searching terms, keywords and searching tips and tricks.
+The Web is full of articles about basic searching terms, keywords and search tips and tricks.

 Speciality search engines including region or nation-specific engines are a boon to searchers seeking information specific to certain areas.
 Searching Google.com works well for the US and the world in general.

-However, if a searcher knows they are seeking a site based in the UK, for instance the Northamptonshire Business Directory, they are more likely to find the sites they want by searching www.google.co.uk for UK-specific results.
+However, if a searcher knows they are seeking a site based in the UK, for instance, the Northamptonshire Business Directory, they are more likely to find the sites they want by searching www.google.co.uk for UK-specific results.
 Most engines have free translation services allowing web users to read documents or websites from around the world.

 Another trick of experienced web searchers is the use of the so-called Invisible Web.
 The term “Invisible Web” refers to the vast amount of information that engines and web directories do not access directly, such as databases and institution-specific web directories.

-Another important aspect to successful searching is learning how to expand or narrow the results effectively.
+Another important aspect of successful searching is learning how to expand or narrow the results effectively.
 For instance, change the wording to add different keywords.
 Try alternate spellings of words and ordering terms differently.
 Find synonyms for the terms.

 Metasearch engines, such as Search.com retrieve results from many different engines at the same time.
-Search.com pulls results from the major companies, including Google, Alta Vista, Yahoo and more.
-Some Metasearch engines also track other internet users Web searches, what is trending on the Internet, and what other users are bookmarking or sharing on social networking sites.
+Search.com pulls results from major companies, including Google, Alta Vista, Yahoo and more.
+Some Metasearch engines also track other internet users’ Web searches, what is trending on the Internet, and what other users are bookmarking or sharing on social networking sites.
 This can be very useful in helping searchers narrow or clarify their own searches.

 Searching specific domains, such as .edu, .gov and .org can help limit results to those from the specified domain only.
 Use the command site: .edu “searchterm” in the search box.
 This allows the user to search for the “searchterm” only on sites ending in .edu.
 Google cheat sheets list many handy search tips and tricks, as well.
-Here are some of the more common and very handy searching tips.
+Here are some of the more common and very handy search tips.